d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 * What type of generalization are we seeking?
     * Forecasting a number?
 Deciding if customer more likely to choose option A or option B?
 Detect a quality defect in a machined part?
 * Do we really need machine learning?
     * Can a simple heuristic work?
 IF THEN logic?
-REgression forumla or lokup function?
+Regression forumla or lookup function?
 * How will my ML generalizations be consumed?
     * Do I need to return real-time results or can I process the inferences in batches?
-Weill consumers be applications via API calls or other systems which will perform additional processing on the data?
+Will consumers be applications via API calls or other systems which will perform additional processing on the data?
 * What do we have to work with?
     * What sort of data accurately and fully captures the inputs and outputs of the target generalizations?
 Do we have enough data?
 * How can I tell if the generalization is working?